sortira/BrainDead2025/README.md

 # BrainDead2025 - Team ISeeData

 ## PS1
-Model Link - check [this notebook](https://github.com/sortira/BrainDead2025/blob/main/PS1/ps1_iseedata_model.ipynb), the actual weights are [here](https://github.com/sortira/BrainDead2025/blob/main/PS1/fine_tuned_MLP_model.sav)
+Model Link - the actual weights of MLPClassifier (use scikit-learn) are [here](https://github.com/sortira/BrainDead2025/blob/main/PS1/fine_tuned_MLP_model.sav)
 ### How is it structured

+#### Most importantly, there is one notebook which contains the links to the two notebooks one for EDA one for ML Model as Google Colab Links.
+This is because the Plotly plots don't show in .ipynb uploaded to Github for some reason we don't know.

 - there are 2 notebooks one for the prediction model other for the EDA questions.
 - the report is added as a pdf
 - file specific instructions are in a readme inside the directory